mattmilten/TreeD/README.md

 ```

 ## Usage
-- run Python script `bin/treed --help` (will be installed into your PATH on Linux/macOS when using `pip install treed`) to get usage information or use this code snippet in a Jupyter notebook:
+- run `python -m treed --help` to get usage information or use this code snippet in a Jupyter notebook:

 ```
 from treed import TreeD